Mabuchi geometry of big cohomology classes with prescribed singularities: Introduction

-The main result in this part is the definition of a complete metric $d_p$.
+The main result in this part is the definition of a metric $d_p$.
+This part is the main innovation in this paper.
 To demonstrate the idea, let us consider the case of a compact Kähler manifold $X$.
 Let $\omega$ be a Kähler form on $X$.
 Let us see how the usual $d_p$-metric can be defined without solving Monge--Amp\`ere equations.
 Let $\varphi_0,\varphi_1\in \mathcal{H}(X,\omega)$.
 Recall that solving a suitable Monge--Amp\`ere equation gives us a unique geodesic $(\varphi_t)_{t\in [0,1]}$, see \cite{Chen00}.
 The geodesic has $C^{1,1}$-regularity, see \cite{CTW17}.
 In this case, we have

 Recall that $d_p$ satisfies a so-called Pythagorean equality, which allows us to assume $\varphi_0\leq \varphi_1$.
 It is shown in \cite{Dar15} that $d_p(\varphi_0,\varphi_1)$ is of the order $\left(\int_X (\varphi_1-\varphi_0)^p\,\theta_{\varphi_0}^n\right)^{1/p}$.
 We could reverse this machinery by \emph{defining}